 To see how your school could get involved contact Jan Budtz at firstname.lastname@example.org

 Evolve Health Mentors

-Evolve enables children to achieve their potential by improving their physical, emotional and cognitive health and well being.
+Evolve enables children and young people to achieve their potential by improving their physical, emotional and cognitive health and well being.
 It does this by recruiting, training and supporting its workforce of Health Mentors who are placed in schools to work with the most vulnerable children.
 Evolve has won multiple awards for its work and has developed a strong evidence base for its effectiveness.

-We are trialling Evolve’s Health Mentors in six schools during 2019/20.
 As well as showcasing an important intervention that addresses a number of strategic priority areas, this project will also be a source of best practice for Doncaster schools that have teaching support staff enrolled on the Health Mentor Training Programme as part of their workforce development strategy.

 Visit their website here.